OscarArnedo/OscarArnedo/README.md

 ###

-✨ Graduated in 2025 with a degree in Computer Engineering<br>
+📚 Graduated in 2025 with a Degree in Computer Engineering for Management and Information Systems.<br>
-💼 Over 3 years of experience in software development<br>
+💼 Over 3 years of experience in software development.<br>
-📚 I'm currently learning about technology & business<br>
+🎯 Goals: Develop innovative software solutions that solve real-world problems.<br>
-🎯 Goals: Develop innovative software solutions that solve real-world problems
+✨ Fun fact: I'm a big fan of poker and I like to study it to improve my skills.

 ###
 <h2 align="left">I code with</h2>